zweckj/mr4ds/discussions.md

     - cognitive services
     - SQL
     - cosmos
-        * there are some bootcamps setup
+        * there are some bootcamps available, can leverage and deliver on cadence

 + Communication
     - newsletter for upcoming trainings
-    - signup locations
+    - release of signups for cadence locations

 + Content Development
-    - take code and slides from central locations (data science process walkthroughs)
+    - users would like take code and slides from central locations (e.g., data science process walkthroughs)
-    - take customer data and apply it
+    - apply it to customer data
     - coordinate with data science process team

 + Disseminating Materials
-    - jamie could help with visual studio online
+    - anusa: jamie could help with visual studio online
     - central repository, knowledge base
     - how about external partners?
         * sharepoint access?